Billshark Review: A Bill Negotiation App for People Who Hate Negotiating

 Billshark is a bill negotiation and cancellation service aimed at helping people spend less money on bills.

-Launched in 2015 by entrepreneur Steve McKean, Billshark claims to have a 90% success rate when negotiating bills on behalf of their customers for subscription-based services like cable television, wireless phone, satellite television and radio, internet, and home security.
+Launched in 2015 by entrepreneur Steve McKean, Billshark claims to have a 90% success rate when negotiating bills on behalf of its customers for subscription-based services like cable television, wireless phone, satellite television and radio, internet, and home security.
 Since its launch, Billshark has saved its clients more than $10 million.

 It’s backed by entrepreneur Mark Cuban and has been featured in the Wall Street Journal, The Washington Post, CBS News, and U.S. News and World Report.
 It also has an A+ rating and is accredited with the Better Business Bureau.